Rob Kardashian Slams Blac Chyna’s Record Deal

 It was also recently revealed that Blac Chyna isn’t requesting child support for their daughter, Dream, because she actually makes way more money than Rob, despite the fact that he’s a Kardashian.

-Blac Chyna’s bread and butter comes from her make-up line, in addition to paid endorsements and other deals, while Rob Kardashian really only makes his money from the family’s reality show, Keeping Up with the Kardashians.
-He also has his own sock line, but it appears that hasn’t gone as well as his sisters’ ventures into fashion and make-up where they have ended up making a killing.
-He has partnered with Kylie Jenner to create another sock line, however, and hopefully her name on the brand will bring Rob a little more money, and a little less room for him to berate his Baby Mama.
+Blac Chyna’s bread and butter comes from her makeup line, in addition to paid endorsements and other deals, while Rob Kardashian really only makes his money from the family’s reality show, Keeping Up with the Kardashians.
+He also has his own sock line, but it appears that hasn’t gone as well as his sisters’ ventures into fashion and makeup where they have ended up making a killing.
+He has partnered with Kylie Jenner to create another sock line, however, and hopefully, her name on the brand will bring Rob a little more money and a little less room for him to berate his ex-fiancee.

 Rumors have swirled that Blac Chyna was only with Rob Kardashian for the money, but after their finances were revealed, the rumor was very quickly put to bed, as it appears Blac Chyna was the bread winner in their relationship anyway.